swift-nav/swift-toolbox/README.md

 **NOTE:** Use of this recording is intended only for debugging the swift-console and not for long term storage of streams.
-There is no guarantee the recording will be compatible with other console versions, as the messaging format between backend and frontend has no guarantee of backwards or forwards compatibility
+There is no guarantee the recording will be compatible with other console versions, as the messaging format between backend and frontend has no guarantee of backwards or forwards compatibility.

 Debugging internal messaging should be version specific and recording it should be tied to its version.